Biolinks Map

 Biolinks Map for South Gippsland

-A Biolinks Map is currently underway for the South Gippsland region.
-This is a key action within the Biodiversity Protection PlanJames Garden of Ecology Systems supported by Yasmin Kelsall of Confluence Ecology and Community have been engaged for this process.
+The Biolinks Map is a key action within the Biodiversity Protection PlanJames Garden of Ecology Systems supported by Yasmin Kelsall of Confluence Ecology and Community have been engaged for this process.

 We can then, as a community, focus our resources on the most effective actions to address those gaps so native species can maintain or increase their numbers.
-We also believe the Biolinks Map will provide a well-informed basis for regional planning processes and inspire more investment in the natural values of our landscape
+This will be via an opt-in approach – this tool will help Landcare work with the farmers who wish to undertake works on their land.

 image credit: James Garden Ecology Systems